sukritsangvong/HackathonNotebook/README.md

 -  Identify demographic features of a district that could be used to distinguish districts with a high filing rate from districts with a low filing rate?

+####Exlpaination on the outputs

+ratio_frequency: the output shows the number of fillings